lrb924/Credit_Risk_Classification/README.md

   * High-risk loan (1): 84%
 * Recall: 99%

-### Results

-* The precision score for predicting healthy loans (0) is the same for both Model 1 and 2, and there is only a 1% difference in precision for predicting the high-risk loans (1).
+The precision score for predicting healthy loans (0) is the same for both Model 1 and 2, and there is only a 1% difference in precision for predicting the high-risk loans (1).
 However, there is a higher accuracy score with Model 2.

-* The purpose of this analysis is to identify/predict the high-risk (1) loans, and both models had almost similar precision scores when predicing whether or not a loan was high-risk.
+The purpose of this analysis is to identify/predict the high-risk (1) loans, and both models had almost similar precision scores when predicing whether or not a loan was high-risk.